pandas-dev/pandas/doc/source/development/maintaining.rst

 of what it means to be a maintainer.

 * Triage newly filed issues (see :ref:`maintaining.triage`)
-* Review newly opened pull request
+* Review newly opened pull requests
 * Respond to updates on existing issues and pull requests
 * Drive discussion and decisions on stalled issues and pull requests
+* Provide experience / wisdom on API design questions to ensure consistency and maintainability
+* Project organization (run / attend developer meetings, represent pandas)

+http://matthewrocklin.com/blog/2019/05/18/maintainer may be interesting background reading.

 .. _maintaining.triage:

 Issue Triage
 ------------

+Here's a typical workflow for triaging a newly opened issue.

+1. **Thank the reporter for opening an issue**

    The issue tracker is many people's first interaction with the pandas project itself, beyond just using the library.
 As such, we want it to be a welcoming, pleasant experience.

-Here's a typical workflow for triaging a newly opened issue.

-1. **Is the necessary information provided?**
+2. **Is the necessary information provided?**

    Ideally reporters would fill out the issue template, but many don't.
    If crucial information (like the version of pandas they used), is missing feel free to ask for that and label the issue with "Needs info".
+The report should follow the guidelines in :ref:`contributing.bug_reports`.
+   You may want to link to that if they didn't follow the template.

+   Make sure that the title accurately reflects the issue.
+Edit it yourself if it's not clear.

-2. **Is this a duplicate issue?**
+3. **Is this a duplicate issue?**

    We have many open issues.
 If a new issue is clearly a duplicate, label the new issue as "Duplicate" assign the milestone "No Action", and close the issue